HeinerKuecker/TYPE_HIERARCHY_MULTIPLE_INTERFACES_RENDERER/README.md

 In the Javadoc operating mode, a tooltip with the HTML attribute title can optionally be generated on the lines for easier navigation in the tree.

+Dieses Repository ist ein Eclipse-Projekt und kann in Eclipse importiert werden.

+This repository is an Eclipse project and can be imported into Eclipse.

 Verwendung
 ----------